 All non-mobile TV apps are free: Amazon Fire TV, Android TV, Apple TV, Chromecast, Plex HTPC, Roku, Smart TVs, Windows & macOS computers, and game consoles (PlayStation and Xbox).

 They partner with Crackle, Warner Brothers, MGM, and Lionsgate to bring you great free movies and TV shows without the need for a subscription.
-With so much free content, you get to choose from Oscar award-winning movies, anime (the Japanese animated shows), documentaries, family shows, everything.
+With so much free content, you get to choose from Oscar award-winning movies, anime (the Japanese animated shows), documentaries, family shows, and everything.

 Plex also offers a little more functionality than other free TV apps, allowing you to skip 30 seconds, variable speed playback, and multi-device playback so you can switch devices and pick up where you left off.
 The app also includes live news from major outlets like CBS, Financial Times, and 80% of the US news providers.